 Supraland Accessibility Report

-Supraland has 1 accessibility feature for Difficulty which deals with how you can adjust the challenge of play, and assistance the game offers when you fail or get stuck.
+We haven’t documented any accessibility features for Difficulty in Supraland which deal with how you can adjust the challenge of play, and assistance the game offers when you fail or get stuck.
+The following games are similar to Supraland, and offer accessibility features for Difficulty:

 Low Pressure: Game tasks aren't time-limited or there's a low-pressure mode.
 This avoids the pressure of being put on the clock for overarching missions, or failing tasks because you didn't reach a destination in time.